becloudway/iot-in-the-cloud-workshop/README.md

 There are 2 folders, one for ESP32 project files and information and one for AWS project files and information.

 They both contain a readme.md with some information to follow the workshop.
+We also provided a folder called guided, in which you find some fully finished examples from the list below.
+With steps on how to make them yourself.

 ## List of things that you can do